Rachel McAdams: Other causes

 In 2006, McAdams took part in the "Day Without Immigrants" demonstration in Los Angeles, protesting the federal government's attempts to further criminalize immigrants living illegally in the United States.
 In 2011, she attended the Occupy Toronto demonstration.
 In 2013, McAdams volunteered with Habitat for Humanity in her hometown of St. Thomas.
 She has also worked with charities including the Sunshine Foundation of Canada, the Alzheimer's Association, the READ Campaign, and United Way of Canada.
 She is a member of Represent.Us, an anti-corruption activist organisation, and is part of its creative council.

-Personal life
+Public image and personal life

-McAdams had a relationship with her The Notebook co-star Ryan Gosling from 2005 to 2007, before they briefly reunited in 2008.
-From 2010 to 2013, McAdams was in a relationship with her Midnight in Paris co-star Michael Sheen.
+McAdams was listed on the Maxim Hot 100 in 2005 and 2013.